 - Employee, Spouse, and Partner may be degree seeking or not, or already have a 4-year degree.
 If desiring credits for an undergraduate degree, the individual must be accepted as a viable student by the College.

 - Employee may only attend Allegheny on a part-time basis.
 Full time employees of Allegheny College may take up to 4 credits per semester or 8 credits per academic year tuition-free.
-Full time employees engaged in a degree program may take up to 5 credits in those semesters they are completing one of the Academic Planning (APL) units.
 Time spent in class must be made up without the charge of overtime.